The Science of Data, Signals, and Information

 Introduction to techniques of micro-and nanofabrication, including solid-state, optical, and microfluidic devices.
 Students will be trained to use fabrication and characterization equipment available in the applied physics micro- and nanofabrication lab.
 Topics include Schottky diodes, MOS capacitors, light-emitting diodes, microlenses, microfluidic valves and pumps, atomic force microscopy, scanning electron microscopy, and electron-beam writing.

 Embedded Systems Design Laboratory

 The student will design, build, and program a specified microprocessor-based embedded system.
 This structured laboratory is organized to familiarize the student with large-scale digital and embedded system design, electronic circuit construction techniques, modern development facilities, and embedded systems programming.
 The lectures cover topics in embedded system design such as display technologies, interfacing to analog signals, communication protocols, PCB design, and programming in high-level and assembly languages.
-Given in alternate years; not offered 2022-23.
+Given in alternate years; offered 2023-24.

 Signal-Processing Systems and Transforms